CorentinBallaz/Event_Manadgment_Project/README.md

 # Event_Manadgment_Project

-For more informations, check ProjetEvent_info641_BCWB
+For more informations, check Rapport_EventManagmentProjet_BCWB